seanox/aspect-js/manual/en/markup.md

 ```

 Example of importing a DataSource-URL with a specific data URL (locator) and
 transformation URL.
-The blank character is used for separation.
-Both URLs must
-begin with the DataSource protocol and only the first two entries are used from
+As a value, the data URL (locator of the XML file) and the transformation URL
-which the first refers to the data and the second to the transformation.
+(locator of the XSLT template) are expected, separated by a blank character.

 ```html
 <article import="{{'xml:/example/data xslt:/example/style'}}">